- Home

 Flexible working

-At Dixons, we are offering a nine-day fortnight for all teachers across our trust to support greater work life harmony.
+At Dixons, we offer a nine-day fortnight for all teachers across our trust to support greater work life harmony.

 Click here to read the Tes article on flexible working, written by our school and college trust leader, Luke Sparkes, and click here to hear from a member of team Dixons discuss the positive impact of our nine-day fortnight for teachers.